Skip to content

 What is Graves’ Disease?

-Graves’ disease is an autoimmune disease that results in high levels of circulating free T3 and free T4 hormones.
+Graves’ disease is an autoimmune disorder that results in elevated levels of circulating free T3 and free T4.

 What are the Symptoms of Graves’ Disease?